FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 Both main packages for network analysis provide similar network-manipulation capabilities, but other packages also offer a more limited set of options.

-- `r pkg("tidygraph")` is designed for handling and manipulating graph data within the _tidyverse_ framework.
-It provides a tidy approach to working with graph data, allowing users to apply familiar data manipulation techniques from the tidyverse to graphs.
+- `r pkg("tidygraph")` is designed for handling and manipulating graph data within the [_tidyverse_](https://www.tidyverse.org/) framework.
+It provides a tidy approach to working with relational data, allowing users to apply familiar data manipulation techniques from the tidyverse to graphs.
 It does not make it into the 'core' packages because it lacks a comprehensive set of tools for network analysis.
 Users can easily perform tasks such as filtering, summarizing, and joining graph data using familiar tidyverse syntax.
-Given that both `igraph` and `statnet`/`network` provide piped functions for most operations, `tidygraph`'s added value lies mostly in the possibility of access directly either the node data, the edge data or the graph itself while computing inside verbs.
+Given that both `r pkg ("igraph")` and `r pkg ("statnet")`/`r pkg ("network")` provide piped functions for most operations, ``r pkg ("tidygraph")`'s added value lies mainly in the possibility of accessing directly either the node data, the edge data or the graph itself while computing inside verbs.

 ## Network Analysis

-Both `igraph` and `statnet` offer functions for a similar set of network-analytic operations, whereas `tidygraph` is much more limited.
-Amongst them it may be worth mentioning some algorithms that differ at least slightly in the implementation and/or there are noteworthy specialised packages.
+Both `r pkg ("igraph")` and `r pkg ("statnet")` offer functions for a similar set of network-analytic operations, whereas `r pkg ("tidygraph")` is much more limited.
+Amongst them, it may be worth mentioning some algorithms that differ at least slightly in the implementation and/or there are noteworthy specialised packages.

 ### Centrality

-Both main packages can compute betweenness, eigenvalue, power, and closeness centrality, but `igraph` offers more options than `sna` and `tidygraph` overall.
+Both main packages can compute betweenness, eigenvalue, power, and closeness centrality, but `r pkg ("igraph")` offers more options than `r pkg ("sna")` and `r pkg ("tidygraph")` overall.
 In addition:

-- `r pkg("centiserve")` adds dozen of centrality measures for `igraph` objects such as bottleneck, decay, and entropy centrality.
+- `r pkg("centiserve")` adds dozen of centrality measures for `r pkg ("igraph")` objects such as bottleneck, decay, and entropy centrality.

 - `r pkg("birankr")` provides optimised functions for estimating various centrality measures in bipartite/two-mode networks.It can also estiamte efficiently page-rank in one-mode networks, project two-mode networks to one-mode ones, and convert edge lists and matrices to the `sparseMatrix` format offered in the package `Matrix`.
 It supports edge lists (in the `data.frame`, `data.table::data.table`, or `tidydata::tbl_df` class) and adjacency matrices (either in the built-in `matrix` class or in `Matrix`'s `dgCMatrix` class).